lo-language/velo/README.md

 Base class for holding chunks of JS; expands helper objects such as argument lists.

-**Message**

-Extends JsConstruct to generate the code for sending a message.

 **SyncMessage**

 Models a synchronous message by wrapping supplied code in a Message.